chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 {{< note >}}

-- User only needs to create/setup **the bastion node** with IAM role of Admin access, and s3 bucket access attached to it.
+- User only needs to create/setup **the bastion node**, an **user** with IAM role of Admin access, and the s3 bucket access attached to it.

 - Following config will create s3 bucket for backup.